MagneticSoul7/Challenge01-RefactorToMakeAccessible/README.md

 ## User Story

-"AS A marketing agency
+"AS A marketing agency <br>
-I WANT a codebase that follows accessibility standards SO THAT our own site is optimized for search engines"
+I WANT a codebase that follows accessibility standards <br>
+SO THAT our own site is optimized for search engines"

+## Acceptance Criteria

+"GIVEN a webpage meets accessibility standards <br>
+WHEN I view the source code <br>
+THEN I find semantic HTML elements <br>
+WHEN I view the structure of the HTML elements <br>
+THEN I find that the elements follow a logical structure independent of styling and positioning <br>
+WHEN I view the image elements <br>
+THEN I find accessible alt attributes <br>
+WHEN I view the heading attributes <br>
+THEN they fall in sequential order <br>
+WHEN I view the title element <br>
+THEN I find a concise, descriptive title"

 ## Description